(previously known as Scopula massalis)

-The adult moth has light to dark brown forewings, each with a submarginal dark band, and marginal fringes.
-Each forewing also has a dark spot near the middle.
+The adult moth has light to dark brown forewings, each with a dark submarginal band, and dark marginal fringes.
+Each forewing also has an elongated dark spot near the middle.
 The moth has a wingspan up to 2 cms.

 Further reading :